nasbench/EVTX-ETW-Resources/README.md

 ### ETWEventsList

-[ETW Events List](https://github.com/nasbench/ETW-Resources/tree/main/ETW%20Events%20List) will provide a CSV for each respective version of Windows that contains ALL of the possible event IDs, event messages, etc for that version of Windows.
+[ETWEventsList](https://github.com/nasbench/EVTX-ETW-Resources/tree/main/ETWEventsList) will provide a CSV for each respective version of Windows that contains ALL of the possible event IDs, event messages, etc for that version of Windows.
 This is offered in a combined CSV for ALL Providers as well as each Provider separated out into their own CSV for that specific version of Windows.
 An example can be seen below:

 ![](https://github.com/nasbench/EVTX-ETW-Resources/blob/main/Media/ETWEventsList.gif?raw=true)